 These areas are sparsely populated and are one of the few true wildernesses left in Britain.
 A superb place for wildlife, whether your interests are botanical, avian or marine.
 The western portion of the isles could not be more different.
 They are home to the machair, a strip of fertile but fragile sandy land rich in biodiversity.

-If you visit in late May or early June, the Machair is a dazzling carpet of wildflowers untouched by human hand.
+If you visit in late May or early June, the Machair is a dazzling carpet of wildflowers untouched by human hands.
 The machair supports many ground-nesting birds and is home to the elusive corncrake.
 The sands have preserved sites of human habitations from Viking through to the Neolithic that is still easy to make out today.
 These islands are not to be missed on a visit to the Hebrides.

 The northernmost islands in the outer Hebrides are Lewis and Harris.
 Lewis is the most populated of the Hebridean islands, with Stornaway the only settlement resembling a mainland town.
 Much of Lewis consists of boggy moorland, with fertile land and settlements hugging the coastline.
-There many incredible natural and human sites to visit.
+There are many incredible natural and human sites to visit.
 There are the dry stone and thatched blackhouses of ~150 years ago in Arnol and Gearrannan, Iron age brochs like Dun Carloway, and Neolithic standing stones can be found throughout the island.

 The magical Callanais standing stones are on the edge of Loch Roag next to the village of Callanish.
 There are 46 stones that date back 5,000 years, much older than Stonehenge.
 They are awesome in any weather and are a must-visit.
 You will find a good number of tourists at sunset in the summer thanks to the Outlander TV series.
 You can get your shot, but you will need to be patient.
 There are also two other substantial stone circles close by.
 Stay local and get up early for sunrise or do a night shoot (I can recommend an excellent guest house).
 You will be alone and awestruck.

 The jewel in the crown of the Hebrides has to be the Isle of Harris.
 The juxtaposition of the high hills of the north of Harris with the sandy beaches and colourful seas of the south is outstandingly beautiful.
-It is a coastal photographers dream.
+It is a coastal and landscape photographers dream.
 There are so many compositions to be had.
 Couple that with changeable weather and the different colours of the sea throughout the day.
 You will leave the island both excited by your images and experiences and disappointed by what you were unable to achieve.

 Those feelings make you come back again and again.
 A favourite of many is the white sands of Luskentyre, accessed by the side of the graveyard, where you may have an encounter with the local grey ponies in the dunes.
 Better still is Traigh Rosamol, at the end of the Luskentyre road.
 Here you are closest to the north Harris hills and the isle of Taransay, which are superb backdrops.
 This is an excellent place to be in poor weather.
-It’s an incredibly moody place
+It’s an incredibly moody place.